samontenegro/STM-Manual-Translation/stm-manual-translation.md

 > - Give the risk assessment a recognizable name that can be traced back to the process or the task being assessed.
 > - Select the location/department where the activity takes place.
 > - Optional: Expiration date: here you can define the validity date of the risk assessment.
 When no date is entered this information is not used by the program or a default general date is used that is entered at ‘settings > my company > notification settings’.
 At the risk assessment, you can enter a specific date.
 This date overrules the general value.
 Risk assessments that are expired are indicated in red in the risk assessment overview.
+> - Choose a product set.
+This can be ‘Stoffenmanager®’ – the database for manually entered products – or a product from an imported database.
+> - Choose the product that you want to assess.
+Both liquids and solids can be selected.
+> - For liquids, choose a dilution, if appropriate.
+> - Characterize the task performed.
+The tasks are described generically.
+When a task is selected, additional information appears that will help confirm whether the correct choice has been made.
+> - Optional: Select the PROC (REACH process category).
+This selection list is only available if this has been activated by the administrator.
+The relevant PROC can be assigned as description of the process.
+This PROC is not used in the risk assessment.

 > <u>Paso 1</u>
 >
 > - Dé un nombre reconocible a la evaluación de riesgo que pueda ser rastreado de vuelta al proceso que esta siendo evaluado.
 > - Seleccione la ubicación/departamento donde la actividad toma lugar.
 > - Opcional: Fecha de expiración: aquí puede definir la fecha de validez de la evaluación de riesgo.
 Si no se introduce fecha alguna, esta información no se utiliza o se usa un valor genérico por defecto introducido en "Configuración" > "Mi compañía" > "ajustes de notificación".
 En la evaluación de riesgo podrá introducir una fecha en específico.
 Esta fecha anula el valor genérico.
 Las evaluaciones de riesgo que hayan expirado serán resaltadas en rojo en el resumen de evaluación de riesgo.
+> - Escoja el set de productos. Éste puede ser Stoffenmanager® – el set de productos introducidos manualmente, o un producto de algún set de productos importado
+> - Escoja el producto que desee evaluar.
+Tanto líquidos como sólidos pueden ser seleccionados
+> - Indique, de ser apropiado, si el líquido es una dilución.
+> - Caracterice la tarea realizada.
+Las tareas son descritas de forma genérica.
+Al seleccionar una tarea, aparecerá información adicional que le ayudará a confirmar si ha escogido la opción correcta.
+> - Opcional: Seleccione el PROC (categoría de proceso REACH).
+Esta lista de selección solo estará disponible si ha sido activada por el administrador.
+La categoría PROC relevante podrá ser asignada como la descripción del proceso.
+La categoría PROC no es usada en la evaluación de riesgo.

 ##### Bloque 18